tobaccoplaybook/site/README.md

 so,
 - work in master,
-- generate the public files to _site/
+- generate the public files to \_site/
-- commit and push _site:
+- commit and push \_site:
 - `$ cd _site; git add .; git commit -m "site update"; git push origin gh-pages`
 - commit and push master:
 - `$ cd ../; git commit -a -m "site update"; git push origin master`

-The git workflow is automated in `up.sh`, so simply run  `$ ./up.sh` (in repo root) to publish the content of `build/` to gh-pages.
+The git workflow is automated in `deploy.sh`, so simply run  `$ ./deploy.sh` (in repo root) to publish the content of `build/` to gh-pages.

+## License

+Code is licensed under MIT ( https://github.com/tobaccoplaybook/site/blob/master/LICENSE )
+Content is licensed under CC-BY-4.0 ( )